tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 In this chapter we will begin by covering the 2018 development of Ethereum.
 We will look at how the Ethereum foundation's researchers and Ethereum developers are solving present day challenges.
-We will then step into the future by uncovering developments which are at the fringe; developments which could materialise as proof of concepts for early adoption around 2020.
+We will then step into the future by uncovering developments which are at the fringe.
 Before concluding the future of Ethereum we will look well into the future, at the "hard to implement" paradigm shifts which if realised could propel Ethereum forward, beyond what is even imaginable today in terms of privacy, scalability and security.